WeTransfer/wt-api-docs/source/includes/_sdks.md

   </article>
 </section>

 <aside>Have you made an SDK and would like to have it listed here?
-Email us at <a href="mailto:developers@wetransfer.com">developers@wetransfer.com</a> and hopefully we can make that happen!</aside>
+Email us at <a href="mailto:developers@wetransfer.com">developers@wetransfer.com</a> and we will make it happen!</aside>